URA on Seed Funding Changes

 2. Support for Program Managers: By refining the application process, we aim to better assist program managers in handling PI exception requests.
 This will help clarify scenarios where ineligible individuals apply for funding opportunities, ensuring a smoother evaluation process and more transparent decision-making.

-3. Support for Research Administrators: Submitted applications will have their responses automatically uploaded to SeRA.
+3. Support for Research Administrators: Submitted SF URA applications will have their responses automatically uploaded to SeRA.
 If the applicant requires a PI exception approval, the Program Manager will be able to provide that to the applicant to upload to SeRA.

 4. Streamlined approval process for Department Chairs or Delegates: Department chairs will now be able to approve PI exception requests by following a link and with a click of one button via an email.